bosgnoom/kwis/README.md

   - msavin:mongol (for testing)

 # Notes about using meteor/mongodb:
-* backup database using 'mongodump -o <backup name>
+* backup database using 'mongodump -o <backup name>'
-* restore database using 'mongorestore --port 3001 <backup name>
+* restore database using 'mongorestore --port 3001 <backup name>'